llang777/School-District-Analysis/README.md

 Overall, we can see multiple influences on the outcome of student testing scores, however more data across various categories would help create a more conclusive picture.
 The inclusion of cultural aspects, teaching methods, student to teacher ratio, parental support, student happiness, and peer support systems could help create a clearer picture into the various factors influencing student academic success.

-This code contains the orignal starter code in some sections that was present in the notebook we were instructed to use for our project.